1000 GIS Applications & Uses

 431. EnterVol Geology – Creating full 3D, volumetric models of geology direct from collected data integrating lithology data with surfaces.
 (EnterVol Geology)

-432. Subsurface Mapping – Mapping the subsurface through well-log data by drillers with standard lithological terms and classification system
+432. Subsurface Mapping – Mapping the subsurface through well-log data by drillers with standard lithological terms and a classification system

-433. Landform Classification – Classifying landforms with qualitative analysis of the surface like summits, passes, convex/concave break lines, crests and more with gvSIG geomorphology tools.
+433. Landform Classification – Classifying landforms with qualitative analysis of the surface like summits, passes, convex/concave break lines, crests, and more with gvSIG geomorphology tools.